 On the side wall opposite the bench and fireplace are 2 linen wingback chairs, also from the RH Outlet that I’ve had in our family and living rooms previously.
 Between them is the beautimous geode side table and an original painting, both from Home Goods.
 Also on the wall are 2 geode starburst pieces from Target.

 The bed, well I have said so much about that already.
 But the mirrored side tables I stumbled upon at Tuesday Morning and lamps are from Marshalls.
 All of which we had previously.
 The gray quilt is called the rivulets quilt from Anthropologie along with the matching shams.
 And the duvet at the foot is a queen size from prior that was also an Anthropologie set.
 I will eventually find something to replace it in a king size and put this in our daughters room but I’m in no rush and want to find the perfect duvet to take it’s place.
 I have some accent pillows on the bed also from Marshalls.
-On either side of the bed are more of the sheepskins from Costco that made up the rug in the family room.
 Our chandelier is a brass and crystal craigslist find, said to have come from the Stanley Hotel in Estes Park when they renovated the rooms some years back.

 The closet has 2 white sheepskins, also from Costco and part of the larger rug concept.
 A tufted silver velvet chair from TJ Maxx is in the corner which is handy for putting on your shoes, or in our case catching clothes when you’re too lazy to put them away.
 The 2 chandeliers are from One Kings Lane and were the first thing I did in here.
 The wallpaper I’ve had up for awhile is a discontinued chinoiserie pattern from Anthropologie, I love the drama and fun it brings to the space.
 Wallpaper in the closet?!
 Yes, yes and yes!